-We are proud to introduce the recipients of The Wedding Pink 2017, Laurie and Jessie.
-We are honored to be offering them a silver lining with a beautiful wedding ceremony after enduring a long year of surgeries, doctor appointments, chemo and radiation.
+The recipients of The Wedding Pink 2017, Laurie and Jessie.
+We were honored to offer them a silver lining with a beautiful wedding ceremony after enduring a long year of surgeries, doctor appointments, chemo and radiation.

 Laurie and Jessie tied the knot on May 18 at the Evergreen Lake House.

 How has your life recently been touched by breast cancer?

 I was diagnosed in December 2015 with Stage IIIb invasive lobular carcinoma.
 I underwent 16 rounds of chemotherapy from January-May 2016.
 After I completed chemo, I had a bilateral mastectomy, and I had tissue expanders placed during that surgery (June 2016).
 Since my surgery, I have landed back in the hospital 3 times with a recurring infection around one of the expanders.
 I will require surgery to remove it.
 I have also completed 33 rounds of radiation, and will begin 6 months of oral chemotherapy within the next month.

 It's been a challenging year, but there is light at the end of the tunnel!

 We met in 2014 at a work meeting.
 Jessie lived in Lexington, KY, and I lived in Cleveland, OH.
 After we started communicating and subsequently dating, we started traveling back and forth each weekend to Lexington and Cleveland, respectively (5 hours each way).
 I have 3 young children, so Jessie would come up on the weekends that I had them, and I would go to Lexington on the weekends I didn't have them.
 We did this for a year, trying to squeeze every last second out of our limited time together.
 There were times when Jessie would leave Cleveland at 2 am on Monday morning, and drive to Lexington to drop off her dog, and then drive another 30 minutes to her job and work all day just so we could have another night together.